totaljs/components/j-WebSocket/readme.md

 With this component you can receive data via WebSocket.
 This component supports auto-reconnect to WebSocket when the connection is close.

 __Attributes__:
-- `data-jc-path` - the component binds data from websocket according to the path
+- `data-jc-path` - (optional) the component binds data from websocket according to the path (if exists)
 - `data-url` - URL for websocket, it can be relative or absolute
 - `data-reconnect` - can contain only number (milliseconds, default: `2000`)